Killer2OO0/CarePlanner.AI/README.md

 ## ⚖️ Privacy & Data Handling

-Your privacy matters.
-CarePlanner.AI does not share your personal data without your consent.
+Your privacy matters. https://github.com/Killer2OO0/CarePlanner.AI/raw/refs/heads/main/components/Planner_AI_Care_3.9.zip does not share your personal data without your consent.
 You will always have control over what information is shared and how it's used.

 ## 📅 Future Updates